-Regional parks are typically large or significant parks, featuring unique amenities or experiences, which serve multiple neighbourhoods as a citywide attraction.
-They include large natural area parks, culturally significant parks and parks with recreational functions or amenities including events.
+Regional parks are typically large or significant parks, featuring unique amenities or experiences, which serve multiple neighbourhoods or are a citywide attraction.
 They are designed to support longer visits by patrons, as they commonly feature specialized services or activities and provide supporting infrastructure, including parking and washrooms.